spinen/blog-posts/continuous_deployment.md

 Continuous Integration (CI) and Continuous Deployment (CD) are popular software development buzzwords that mean a lot of things to a lot of people.
 At SPINEN we really embraced the concepts of CI/CD about 2 years ago, and have gone through several iterations of the process.
-We are not perfect now, but we are much better now than we were when we started (Continuous Improvement.)
+Our process is not perfect now, but we have improved it a great deal since we started (Continuous Improvement.)

 Our deployment process maps environments to the [git-flow](https://github.com/nvie/gitflow) cycle.
 It's best shown by example: